Gailor Hunt Has Been Recognized As One Of The BEST Family Law Firms By Raleigh Residents Three Years In A Row!

 Evidence such as a DUI, sporadic employment history, or hospitalization for drug- or alcohol-related issues can be used to help prove substance abuse in your child custody case.
 If you have reason to believe that the other party is using alcohol or drugs, you can also file a motion with the court requesting that the court require the other party submit to a drug test or alcohol screening.

-Alcohol/drug screening options include:
+Common types of alcohol/drug screening options include:

 Periodic alcohol monitoring, which involves either the installation of a device on the parent’s vehicle or a portable breathalyzer;